-- Full selected by default for all backup locations. - Incremental.
+- Full selected by default for all backup locations (except for Acronis Cloud Storage). - Incremental.
 At the first time a full backup will be created.
-The next backups will be incremental. - Differential.
+The next backups will be incremental.
+Selected as the one and only backup type for Acronis Cloud Storage. - Differential.
 At the first time a full backup will be created.
 The next backups will be differential.